Philly Restaurants for a Romantic Date Night

 Vernick Food & Drink

-Consistently one of the best restaurants in the city, Vernick Food & Drink is guaranteed to impress.
-Its dining rooms are designed to ensure that you can always hear your dinner companions, and its warm lighting and décor properly set a relaxed mood.
+Dinner at Vernick Food & Drink is guaranteed to impress.
+We appreciate that the dining rooms are quiet enough to have a normal conversation, and its warm lighting and décor properly set a relaxed mood.

-The modern American menu has a variety of small plates and toasts, which are a Vernick signature.
-Meats straight from the woodfire oven and a selection of fish round out the frequently-changing offerings.
-For a particularly special experience, reserve well in advance to enjoy the six-course tasting menu.
-Complete your romantic evening with a walk in Rittenhouse Square Park just a block away.
+The modern American menu features small plates and toasts, which are a Vernick signature.
+Meats grilled in the woodfire oven and a selection of fish round out the frequently-changing offerings.
+We booked the chef’s counter for a recent birthday and were captivated by the activity in the kitchen.
+After dinner, our favorite way to complete the romantic evening is with a walk in Rittenhouse Square Park just a block away.

 Lark

 Nicholas Elmi’s Lark is really something special.
-The chef (who also owns Laurel above) has created a coastal Mediterranean restaurant with an airy, light-filled dining room and a welcoming patio complete with a fire pit.
+He has created a coastal Mediterranean restaurant with an airy, light-filled dining room and a welcoming patio complete with a fire pit.
 The river views help push the romance factor here over the edge.

-From seafood to pasta, every dish here sings with flavor and elegant simplicity.
-We loved the grilled prawns with citrus pesto and the roasted beet mezzalune in brown butter.
+From seafood to pasta, every dish sings with flavor and elegant simplicity.
+We love the roasted beet mezzalune in brown butter and had an exceptional sourdough-crusted halibut on our most recent visit.
 The menu changes frequently, but if the gnocco fritto with ricotta is available, don’t skip it.
+Happy hour Monday through Thursday is also a good value when your plans are more casual.

 Amada